 Page

 Introduction 3

 Why take up references?
 3

-When do we take up references and from whom?
+When do we take up references and from where?
 3

 What information do we request from referees?
 4

-What to do once references are received 4
+What to do once reference are received 4

 Jobs which involve work in "regulated activity" or with vulnerable groups 4

 Telephone References 5

-What to do if the reference is unsatisfactory, incomplete or concerns 6 raises
+What to do if the reference is unsatisfactory, incomplete or raises concerns 6

 References and GDPR 6

 What to do if you receive a request to provide a reference 7

 Potential consequences of breaching the duty of care 8

 Helpful hints for constructing the wording of a reference 8

 Providing a telephone reference 9

-Requesting a Reference Template 10

-Providing a Reference Standard Template 13
+Providing a reference standard template 13